Four TCU football players arrested for selling drugs

-FORT WORTH, Texas Four Texas Christian University football players, including one All-American, were among 17 students arrested Wednesday morning as a result of a six-month investigation into illegal drug dealing on the Fort Worth campus.
+FORT WORTH, Texas Four Texas Christian University football players were among 17 students arrested Wednesday morning as a result of a six-month investigation into illegal drug dealing on the Fort Worth campus.

 The investigation was prompted by complaints from students, parents and community members, officials said.